iTwin/itwinjs-core/docs/learning/backend/Workspace2.md

 [[include:WorkspaceExamples.AddTrees]]
 ```

 In the example above, we created version 1.1.0 of the "cornus" `WorkspaceDb`, added two species of dogwood tree to it, and uploaded it.
-Later, we might create a patched version that includes a species of dogwood that we forgot:
+Later, we might create a patched version that includes a species of dogwood that we forgot, and add a second `WorkspaceDb` to hold trees of the genus *abies*:

 ```ts
 [[include:WorkspaceExamples.CreatePatch]]